perlun/dotfiles/README.md

 - [Parallels](http://www.parallels.com): A great virtualization app, to be able to run Windows 10, Debian, Visual Studio, etc.

-## Recommended tools (Debian)

-- Debian Unstable, to get good, recent versions of the software I need for work.
-- KDE Plasma as the desktop environment of choice.
-Well polished, pretty much on-par in terms of usability with Windows 10 or macOS.
-- Or use a recent version of GNOME, which is also pleasant to use.
-- [pg_hba.ctl](pg_hba.ctl) settings, to make URLs like `postgres://localhost/foo_database` work for any local user. **Caveat**: not secure for customer/multi-user environments.
-- Reconfigure Klipper to sync clipboards (to avoid letting Ctrl-C and mouse-selection in Konsole copy to different clipboards, which can be annoying if mentally switching between macOS and Debian often, which have different semantics in this area.)

 ## Stuff I don't use so much any more

-- [SourceTree](http://www.sourcetreeapp.com/): Graphical `git` and `hg` (Mercurial) client.
+- [SourceTree](http://www.sourcetreeapp.com/): Graphical `git` and `hg`
+  (Mercurial) client for Windows and macOS.
 Developed by Atlassian, the company who provides the [Bitbucket](http://www.bitbucket.org) hosted Mercurial/Git services.
 I'm using this less and less now, preferring command line instead.
 - [Sublime Text](http://www.sublimetext.com): Text editor.
 Use Atom instead these days, unless you get fed up with its slowness etc.
 - Atom: use VS Code instead. :)
+- KDE Plasma.
+Using Gnome instead nowadays.
+- Reconfigure Klipper to sync clipboards (to avoid letting Ctrl-C and mouse-selection in Konsole copy to different clipboards, which can be annoying if mentally switching between macOS and Debian often, which have different semantics in this area.)
+Klipper is KDE-centric but I might end up looking for something similar for GNOME/GTK.
+"One clipboard to rule them all" is much more my melody than the GNOME/X11 default.

 ## Sublime Text 3 settings